tadhgmister/tadhgmister.github.io/readme.md

 - Improved efficiency of backend MATLAB radio deployment simulation, reducing the test suite execution time to 60%
 - Coordinated 6 programmers in porting hardware cable routing simulations from existing iOS app to web application written in typescript, focusing on separating tasks to maximize parallel development
-- Crafted Typescript wrapper functions for React and Redux to enable our team to add typesafety with minimal code writing overhead to get type safety.
+- Crafted Typescript wrapper functions for React and Redux to enable our team to add typesafety with minimal code writing overhead
 <!-- - The above mentioned wrappers also improved error handling that simplified development by catching default cases and preventing uncaught errors to be shown in the development environment -->

 #### Teaching Assistant at Carleton